ukfh/covid/README.md

 ![The vaccine race between the UK and Germany](owid/vaccine_race.png?raw=true "The vaccine race between the UK and Germany")

 ## UK government
 Data from the [UK Government](https://coronavirus.data.gov.uk/details/developers-guide).
-The fatter line is the 7 day moving average and the thinner line ar the actualy daily values.
+The fatter line is the 7 day moving average and the thinner line are the actualy daily values.
+The data is plotted with a linear and a logarithimc y-axis.

 ![UK linear plot](gov/uk_covid_lin.png?raw=true "UK linear plot")
 ![UK logarithmic plot](gov/uk_covid_log.png?raw=true "UK logarithmic plot")